mit-dci/utxohunt/README.md

 ## Task 1: Create a Bitcoin Address

-First, look in utxohunt/main.go, and make a keypair.
+First, look in utxohunt/addrfrompriv.go, and make a keypair.
 The AddressFromPrivateKey() function will help you.
 Put your own random string in to generate a private key.
 If you call the AddressFromPrivateKey() function, it will return that address as a string, as well as give you the compressed public key and pay to witness pubkey hash script.

-Save this address (it starts with an "m").
+Save this address (it starts with an "m" or "n").
 You'll need this to send the money to yourself.

 ## Task 2: Find the first treasure hunt transaction